 Slow Cooker Instructions:

-- Prep the short ribs as directed above.
+- Prep the short ribs with salt, pepper, and flour as directed above.
 Sear in oil in a skillet over high heat.
-Transfer to a slow cooker and add vegetables, garlic, stout and beef stock.

-- Cook for 6 to 8 hours.
+- Cook on low for 6 to 8 hours.
 Transfer the ribs to a plate and blend the remaining liquid into sauce.

 - If using a blender to purée the sauce, be sure to check its ability to handle hot liquids first.

 - Trim any excess fat off the short ribs before cooking.